 Because of the rising costs of pregnancy, a couple of carriers offer supplemental gap health insurance to help offset.
 While they are similar in some regards, they differ in other ways.
 Let’s talk about some of the similarities of these plans.

-So, to quickly recap, you’ll receive supplemental pregnancy coverage through a hospital indemnity plan that allows for a normal pregnancy.
+So, to quickly recap, you’ll receive supplemental pregnancy coverage through a hospital indemnity plan that allows for a normal pregnancy or child birth.
 Most, if not all, hospital indemnity and out-of-pocket insurance plans cover complications of pregnancy.

-Second, you can’t be pregnant and then decide to enroll in a plan.
+Second, you can’t be pregnant and then decide to enroll in a hospital indemnity plan.
 As we stated earlier, a pregnancy is indeed a pre-existing condition.
 These supplemental pregnancy insurance plans do not follow the Affordable Care Act.
-Having said this, if you are pregnant and apply, you won’t necessarily be declined.
+Having said this, if you are pregnant and apply, the carriers will decline you.
 However, the carrier spells it out that it will not cover a currently pregnant woman.
 Most policies have a 10 month waiting period for pregnancy claims.
+Some longer.

 Additionally, the carriers want to know more about you.
 So, they will conduct underwriting to determine if you qualify.
 Don’t worry – these plans don’t usually require a paramedical exam which is common in life and disability insurance.
 They do, however, require you to answer health-related questions.
 See below for an example.

 What Does A Supplemental Health Insurance Policy Cover In Addition To Pregnancy?

 These following attributes are common to most hospital indemnity plans that cover pregnancy.